Galley: Modern Query Optimization for Sparse Tensor Programs: Logical Optimizer

-In this section, we show how to identify the minimal sub-queries (MSQ) needed to aggregate over an index.
-In sum-product expressions, the MSQ is just the sum over that index wrapping the product of the tensors that are indexed by it.
-However, it's not immediately clear how to do this for more complex input programs which include an arbitrary mix of operators and aggregates.
-Fortunately, we show that identifying the MSQ corresponds to a careful traversal down the {\em annotated expression tree}, examining the algebraic properties of the operation at each node to determine how to proceed.
+We now explain how to identify the minimal sub-expressions (MSEs) needed to eliminate an index.
+In sum-product expressions, the MSE is simply the product of the tensors that are indexed by it.
+For more complex input programs, we show that identifying MSEs corresponds to a careful traversal down the {\em annotated expression tree}, examining the algebraic properties of each operation to determine how to proceed.

-\textbf{Annotated Expression Tree} The annotated expression tree (AET) is constructed by examining the nested structure of \texttt{Agg}, \texttt{Map}, \texttt{Input}, and \texttt{Alias} nodes in the input query.
-We start by removing all \texttt{Agg} nodes and annotating their inner expressions with \texttt{(Idx, Op)} for each index being aggregated over.
-We then replace all \texttt{Map} nodes with their operator to get the final tree where every internal node is a function and every leaf is either an \texttt{Input} or an \texttt{Alias}.
+\textbf{Annotated Expression Tree.} The annotated expression tree (AET) is constructed by examining the nested structure of \texttt{Agg}, \texttt{Map}, \texttt{Input}, and \texttt{Alias} nodes in the input query.
+To do this, Galley first removes all \texttt{Agg} nodes and annotates their inner expressions with \texttt{(Idx, Op)}.
+It then replaces all \texttt{Map} nodes with their operator to get the final tree, where every internal node is a pointwise function and every leaf is either an \texttt{Input} or an \texttt{Alias}.

-\begin{example} Fig.~\ref{fig:annotated_expression} shows the annotated expression tree for our logistic regression example after distributing the multiplication as in Eq.~\eqref{eq:log_reg_distributed}.
+\begin{example} Fig.~\ref{fig:annotated_expression} shows the annotated expression tree for logistic regression where the input matrix is defined by a join-like expression $X_{ij}=S_{ipc}(P_{pj} + C_{cj})$.
+Further, Galley has pushed down $\theta_j$ into this expression.
 The sigmoid function is the outermost layer of the expression, so it appears at the top of the tree.
-The summations all occur just inside the sigmoid function, so they annotate the addition operator, as denoted by the red arrow.
-Then, each multiplication has three children which are each indexed input tensors. \end{example}
+The summations all occur just inside the sigmoid function, so they annotate the top multiplication operator. \end{example}

-Given the AET, we can identify the minimal sub-queries for a particular index by starting at the node where it's annotated and traversing downwards according to the algebraic properties of each internal node.
-We now describe the traversal rules for functions which are distributive, non-distributive, and commutative with respect to the aggregation operator.
+Given the AET, Galley identifies an index's MSEs by starting at the node where it is annotated and traversing downwards according to the algebraic properties of each internal node.
+We now describe the traversal rules for functions that are distributive, non-distributive, and commutative with respect to the aggregation operator.